Skip to content

 ManagementNetwork infrastructure itself — firewall, switches, controllers.

-SecureHigh-trust devices, including the surveillance recorder.
+SecureHigh-trust devices, including camera recording.
 Tight egress.

 TrustedPersonal laptops, phones, workstations.